 - Our lawyers review whether the OSHA regulations were met.
 We also investigate what inspections were made, who made them and when.

 It is not necessary for you to know what safety rule was violated.
 Our lawyers understand the federal, state and local laws that apply.
 We use or extensive experience and understanding of construction law to explore all safety violations.

 Some construction accidents in South Carolina are linked to inadequate training.
 Construction companies have a legal obligation to properly train workers and hire skilled workers who underwent the necessary training to operate the equipment use at the construction location.
 If companies fail to properly train their workers, they can be held legally responsible for construction accidents caused by untrained workers.

 Proving that your accident occurred due to inadequate training can be difficult.
 Contractors and subcontractors may blame each other.
 Our lawyers focus on identifying what training should have been given and who should have trained the worker.

 Put your trust in the South Carolina law firm that puts people first

 Your construction accident case is important to us.
-The attorneys at McGowan, Hood & Felder, LLC, have extensive experience obtaining justice and compensation for people when contractors and other businesses and people do not protect the construction site.
+The attorneys at McGowan, Hood, Felder & Phillips, LLC, have extensive experience obtaining justice and compensation for people when contractors and other businesses and people do not protect the construction site.
 Our first-rate lawyers have handled complex cases, not only in our state, but throughout the country.

 We are dedicated, driven, and committed to delivering results.
-Contact McGowan, Hood & Felder, LLC.
+Contact McGowan, Hood, Felder & Phillips, LLC.
 Call 803-327-7800 and schedule a free case evaluation by a South Carolina construction accident attorney, or fill out our contact form from any device.
-McGowan, Hood & Felder, LLC, proudly serves people throughout the state, from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.
+McGowan, Hood, Felder & Phillips, LLC, proudly serves people throughout the state, from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.